axellink/serverless_bank_manager/AWS_Resources.md

 Create a new integrations with the type lambda function and select your created lambda.

 # What's next ?
-Have the `/hello` respond with user mail (which implies a forth and back with cognito since it's not stocked in the JWT)

 Implement user creation, lost password, user deletion password changing